Lokankara/Quiz/src/main/resources/quiz-set_5.md

 **Explanation:**
 EC2 Auto Scaling adjusts the number of EC2 instances based on demand, ensuring you only pay for the resources you need. is correct.
 Auto Scaling dynamically adds or removes instances in response to defined policies, target tracking, or scheduled actions, aligning capacity with real-time demand.
 By scaling out during peaks and scaling in during low usage, Auto Scaling reduces idle capacity and associated costs.
 Proper configuration of scaling policies and metrics ensures cost-efficient operation without sacrificing performance.
-EC2 Auto Scaling employs a fixed pricing model that is cheaper than on-demand instance pricing. is incorrect because Auto Scaling is a management capability and does not itself change instance pricing; underlying instance costs remain based on chosen purchasing options.
+EC2 Auto Scaling employs a fixed pricing model that is cheaper than on-demand instance pricing. is incorrect because Auto Scaling is a management capability and does not itself change instance pricing; underlying instance costs remain based on chosen purchasing answers.
 Cost savings come from rightsizing and automated scaling rather than a different pricing model.
 EC2 Auto Scaling provides free unlimited storage, thereby reducing storage costs. is incorrect because Auto Scaling manages compute capacity and does not provide storage services or eliminate storage costs.
 Storage remains the responsibility of services like EBS, S3, or instance store depending on architecture.
 EC2 Auto Scaling increases the number of instances at all times to ensure maximum redundancy and availability. is incorrect because Auto Scaling adjusts capacity according to demand and policies rather than keeping instances at a maximum count, which would be inefficient and costly.
 Its goal is to balance availability and cost by scaling appropriately.